Edouard99/MixedRealityPuzzleGame/README.md

 7. Once the storage account is created, click on it and create 2 new containers in it (choose **Blob** or **Container** for *Public Access Level*) named **data** and **puzzlejson**.

 (Note that all proposed names can be changed but you will need to modify them in the c# script Read_Write_json.cs)

+8. Upload the puzzle grid json file "puzzle_data.json" in the puzzlejson container